 ATMs are widely available.
 Credit and debit cards are accepted by most businesses in cities and tourist areas.

 Turkey's currency is the Türk Lirası (Turkish lira; ₺).
 The lira comes in notes of five, 10, 20, 50, 100 and 200, and coins of one, five, 10, 25 and 50 kuruş and one lira.
-Lack of small change is a problem; try to keep a supply of coins and small notes for minor payments.
+Lack of change is a constant problem; try to keep a supply of coins and small notes for minor payments.
+Post offices have Western Union counters.

 ATMs dispense Turkish lira, and occasionally euros and US dollars, to Visa, MasterCard, Cirrus and Maestro card holders.
 Look for these logos on machines, which are found in most towns.
 Machines generally offer instructions in foreign languages including English.